Gaza–Israel conflict: 2008 Israel–Hamas ceasefire

-Gaza War (2008–09)
+First Gaza War (2008–2009)

 The Gaza War started when Israel launched a large military campaign in the Gaza Strip on 27 December 2008, codenamed Operation "Cast Lead" (מבצע עופרת יצוקה), with the stated aim of stopping Hamas rocket attacks on southern Israel and arms smuggling into Gaza.
 The conflict has also been called the Gaza massacre in the Arab world (مجزرة غزة).
 A fragile six-month truce between Hamas and Israel expired on 19 December 2008.
 The Israeli operation began with an intense bombardment of the Gaza Strip, targeting Hamas bases, police training camps, police headquarters and offices.
 Civilian infrastructure, including mosques, houses, medical facilities and schools, were also attacked, as Israel stated that many of them were used by combatants, and as storage spaces for weapons and rockets.
 Hamas intensified its rocket and mortar attacks against targets in Israel throughout the conflict, hitting previously untargeted cities such as Beersheba and Ashdod.
 On 3 January 2009, the Israeli ground invasion began.
+During the war Hamas would execute many Palestinians and Fatah members during a period of political violence.
 Human rights groups and aid organisations have accused Hamas and Israel of war crimes.
-An estimated 1,166-1,417 Palestinians and 13 Israelis died in the conflict.
+An estimated 1,166–1,417 Palestinians and 13 Israelis died in the conflict.
 The conflict came to an end on 18 January after first Israel and then Hamas announced unilateral ceasefires.
 On 21 January, Israel completed its withdrawal from the Gaza Strip.
 On 2 March, it was reported that international donors had pledged $4.5 billion in aid for the Palestinians, mainly for rebuilding Gaza after Israel's offensive.
-This war is considered to be the largest, devastating and deadliest military operation in Gaza since the Six-day war in 1967.
+This war was considered to be the largest, most devastating and deadliest military operation in Gaza since the Six-day war in 1967 and until the 2014 Gaza war.